Uwais-Moosa/Horiseon-Code-Refactor/README.md

 ## Deployment

-Here is a quick link to the deployed page:
+Here is a quick link to the deployed page: https://uwais-moosa.github.io/Horiseon-Code-Refactor/

-The page should visually look like this following document: https://github.com/Uwais-Moosa/Horiseon-Code-Refactor/blob/main/assets/images/01-html-css-git-challenge-demo.png
+The page should visually look like [this](./assets/images/01-html-css-git-challenge-demo.png).